 The piano came from a cassette of me improvising on a beautifully dilapidated piano, recorded in the mid 1980's in Denver.
 In 2003 I added the drums, bass, guitars, voice, and a barely audible and amateurish "Some Enchanted Evening" found on an unlabeled cassette.
-I never actually finished it and it was never much of a song, but I like the atmosphere and really like that bass solo!
+It was never really more than just something to toy around with, but it has a nice atmosphere and really like that bass solo!
 The lyrics were composed by cutting up two cut-ups of two different little stories I'd written.

 The Unused Announcements.
 (2002)

-The original working title for what became 13 Songs and a Thing was Some Recordings of Pieces of Music With Instruments and Voices on them, and I planned to include announcements between songs.
-I only recorded four of them before deciding not to, but I think they're still pretty funny.
+The original working title for what became 13 Songs and a Thing was Some Recordings of Pieces of Music With Instruments and Voices on them, and I planned to include announcements between songs, of which only four were recorded before I decided not to include them.
+I still think they're pretty funny.
 The background music in the first one is me on bass, Ron Miles on trumpet, Eric Moon keyboards, Mark Fuller drums. the second is me solo, the third and fourth is me and Eric Moon.
 The fourth announcement was to introduce this track which also wasn't included on the final album.

-I used a guitar, recorder and voice track I'd recorded on a cassette in the late 70's, added the drums and another voice in 2002, thinking I'd put it on 13 Songs and a Thing but decided the album didn't need it.
-The words came from a notebook of poetry written by Katie Floyd which I found in a dumpster outside a dilapidated hospice in Denver Colorado in the late 70's: "It's always cold in the city, but Muranda lives in the sun, and calls out "here kitty kitty", and "I don't want to see anyone"".
+The basic track of guitar, recorder and voice was recorded on cassette in the late 70's, I added the drums and another voice in 2002.
+It was a contender for 13 Songs and a Thing but I left it off for some reason...
+The words came from a notebook of poetry written by one Katie Floyd which I found in a dumpster outside a dilapidated hospice in Denver Colorado in the late 70's: "It's always cold in the city, but Muranda lives in the sun, and calls out "here kitty kitty", and "I don't want to see anyone"".

 The Roger Variations .
 (1998)

-After I finished my album Medallion Animal Carpet which includes a medley of noisy, chaotic, lo-fi country-rock, a record label asked me if I'd be interested in doing a whole album in that vein.
-I was tempted and did record a couple tracks including this one, but felt I'd already done enough of it on Medallion Animal Carpet.
+Thusly named as it contains a few musical references to some of Roger Miller's songs.
+After I finished my album Medallion Animal Carpet which includes a medley of noisy, chaotic, lo-fi country-rock, a record label asked me if I'd be interested in doing a whole album for them in that vein.
+I was tempted, and did record a couple of potential tracks for it including this one, but felt I'd already done enough of it on Medallion Animal Carpet.

 One Dyin' and a Buryin' (Roger Miller cover).
 (1997)